anthonyavalera/CertMaster-Labs-for-Security-Exam-SY0-701-/README.md

 10. After a few moments of searching, a window will appear stating the search term was not found.
 Select OK.

-The results of the find operation indicate what?

-User activity is being tracked
-Folder deletion is not being audited
-Jamie is an administrator
-Users are unable to access empty folders
 11. Select Cancel to close the Find window.

 12. Select Type here to search from the taskbar, type local, then select Local Security Policy from the results.